-Syndicators looking to raise capital from investors in Vermont should be aware of the Vermont’s Blue Sky Laws.
+Syndicators looking to raise capital from investors in Vermont should be aware of Vermont’s Blue Sky Laws.
 These laws regulate the securities industry within the state and understanding the basics of Vermont‘s blue sky laws will help you make smart business decisions about how you put together an offer and protect yourself from potential legal trouble.

 The purpose of securities laws is to protect investors.
 There are two levels of regulatory agencies that provide that protection: the Securities and Exchange Commission (the SEC) and each state’s security regulation agency.